Interested in other areas of Sightsavers? Visit Sightsavers.org

 • We run national campaigns in countries to raise awareness about disability inclusion and achieve lasting policy change

-You can help us take action by joining the Equal World campaign.
+You can help us take action by joining our latest campaign.

 Ese from Ghana, smiling at the camera in a leafy garden.